 Another tool for monitoring drought is the United States Drought Monitor.
-This database allows you to download data in various categories for each week of a selected time period and location.xii Data was retrieved for the time period of 2009-2019 in order to mirror the drought report/impact data in Table 4.12.1 and Table 4.12.2.
-The below table, Table 4.12.3, shows the probability of a D0-D4 drought occurring in more than half a county on a given week.
+This database allows you to download data in various categories for each week of a selected time period and location.
+Table 4.12.3 below shows the probability of a D0-D4 drought occurring in more than half a county on a given week.

 Due to Table 4.12.3 including minor drought classifications like D0 and D1, the probability percentages are much higher than the probability percentage calculated from the NOAA storm events database in the previous paragraph.
 While many weeks experienced only D0 and D1 droughts and were not mentioned in the storm events database, Table 4.12.4 shows that droughts at lower classification levels are still capable of damage.

-Table 4.12.3: Probability of a D0-D4 Drought Occurring in a Given Week
+Table 4.12.3 Probability of a D0-D4 Drought Occurring in a Given Week

 County Weeks with >50% of county in D0-D4 Drought Weeks data on record Probability

 Cass 218 554 39%

 Clay 209 554 38%

 Jackson 202 554 36%

 Platte 196 554 35%

 Ray 191 554 34%

 Planning Area 1,016 2,770 37%